marb61a/Course-Notes/Testing/Learn Software Testing from Industry Experts.md

 <h1><p align=center>What is Software Testing? <h1></ br>

 Overview: What is Software Testing
   -
   - There are a lot of different definitions of what software testing is
   - The instructor defines software test as learning about software concerns that matter to stakeholders so they can make good decisions
   - Software testing can be done for many different purposes and they may inform what you think software testing is
   - It can be about things like
     - Learning about product behaviour, product impact, a search for truth in the product
     - Is there knowledge or wisdom about the product
     - Is the market accepting a product, is it suitable for certain things, does it meet legal obligations
     - Does the product comply to standards, is testing trying to solve a mystery
     - Learning about something and informing others
   - Sometimes testing is about Validation
     - Does it do what we intended it to do, are we testing the right thing
   - Testing can also be about Verifying
+    - Verification is checking to ensure thing are being done the right way, results today should match yesterday if there are no changes
+    - We can check to see if there are limitations due to problem solutions
+    - Most of what is called regression testing is verifying
+    - Some testing is verifying, some is validating, most of it is learning
+  - Sometimes the purpose of testing is exploration
+    - Looking for side effects, answering questions to see if there is any interference, to check areas where there has been no checks previously
+  - Very often software testing is in a position of gate-keeping
+    - This means assessing if software is ready for release
+    - Are the current risks acceptable to stakeholders
+  - Testing can also be about improving the development process
+    - Testing can provide insights into product quality as well as process quality
+    - Testing results can give feddback to process improvement
+  - Demonstrating that something works as it it supposed to is another reason to test
+  - There are a multitude of approaches to software testing
+    - Some testing is to try something out, other is to challenge the system
+    - Some testing is to perform experiments, some is to sample parts, other testing is to compare parts, confimation of areas is another testing approach
+    - There are about 100 different approaches to testing
       -
   -

 Different Definitions of Software Testing
   -
   -

 Philosophy of Testing
   -
   -

 Conclusion: What is Software Testing
   -
   -

- </ br> <br /><br />
+</br><br/><br/>
 <h1><p align=center>Why choose a Career in Software Testing? <h1></ br>

 Overview: Why choose a Career in Software Testing
   -
   -

+Why choose a Career in Software Testing- The JB Success Story
+  -

-Why choose a Career in Software Testing- The JB Success Story Why choose a Career in Software Testing- The MS Success Story Why choose a Career in Software Testing- The RS Success Story Why choose a Career in Software Testing- The LH Success Story
+Why choose a Career in Software Testing- The MS Success Story Why choose a Career in Software Testing- The RS Success Story Why choose a Career in Software Testing- The LH Success Story
-Conclusion: Why choose a Career in Software Testing Understanding of Quality 5 Lessons
+Conclusion: Why choose a Career in Software Testing

+Understanding of Quality 5 Lessons
 Expand
 Overview: Understanding of Quality